msachi/kafka-streams-demo/README.md

 I am free and that is why I am lost
 ```

-That's great, our application is reading from a topic, piping the data and writing to another topic!
+That's great - our application is correctly reading from a Kafka topic, piping the data and writing to another Kafka topic.

-### 4. Splitting lines into words
+## 4. Splitting lines into words

 Now let's move on to add some real processing logic by augmenting the current topology.
 We can first create another program by copying the existing `Pipe.java` class: